RiwaSabri/RiwaSabri/README.md

 UX Researcher, trying to transition to Data Science.
 I have experience in analytics and research in e-commerce and Mar-tech.

-Here, you'll some of the data science projects I worked on as part as the Metis Bootcamp.
+Here, you'll some of the data science projects I worked on as part of the Metis Bootcamp.

 ## Exploratory Data Analysis
 Exploring the Relationship between MTA Traffic and Citibike Capacity